Period fabric guide

 1065-1500 AD

-Linen- for shirts, underdresses, panties and underpants.
+Linen- for shirts, underdresses, panties, underpants and lining.

 -Check/tartan wool (not very comon but exist in cotehardies for example).